tejaslodaya/troop/README.md

 ```

 ## NOTE

 1. Complete documentation of the method can be found by executing `?troop::troop` in R console
 2. All variables which are used in apply_func method have to be included in export parameter
 3. All packages which are used in apply_func method have to be included in packages parameter
 4. If num_chunks passed is less than total number of combinations, in that case each core will execute more than one combination **sequentially**

+## TODO

+1. Straggler Mitigation - Each time synchronization is required, any one slowed worker thread can cause significant unproductive wait time for the others.
+Troop should temporarily offload a portion of its work to workers that are currently faster, helping the slowed worker catch up.

 ## Built With